Crikka/Scyla/README.md

 ## Canvas engine for Android

 Scyla is a rotation safe canvas engine for Android.
-Available on Gradle.
+Available on maven.
 It's run inside a fragment so you can use it wherever you want !

 ## Add Dependency